radareorg/radare2-book/crackmes/ioli/ioli_0x01.md

 Invalid Password!
 ```

 It was worth a shot, but it doesn't work.
-That's because it compares the input to the decimal value of the hex value in the compare function.
-Assembly stores values in hex, and the hex value of 0x149a is different from the hex value 0x149a.
-This is a topic for a book on assembly however.
+That's because scanf will take the 0 in 0x149a to be a zero, rather than accepting the input as actually being the hex value.

 And this concludes IOLI 0x01.